Health & Wellness

 As long as your pup is at the barbecue, you should warn your guests that some of the foods you’ve prepared aren’t safe for them to eat.
 Some of the most common party items, like onions, garlic and tomatoes, are toxic to dogs.
 That includes foods that contain onion and garlic seasonings too.

-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, hot dogs aren't a great option for dogs' snacks.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, hot dogs aren't a great option for dogs' snacks.
 Hot dogs, including beef, turkey and pork-based varieties, are often made with dangerous ingredients like sodium nitrate, monosodium glutamate, artificial sweeteners, garlic and onion.